 Permanent Improvement Fund - The Permanent Improvement Fund is used to account for the revenue from the levy passed for general permanent improvements.

-The other governmental funds of the District account for grants and other resources whose use is restricted to a particular purpose.
+The other governmental funds of the District account for grants and other resources whose use is restricted, committed, or assigned to a particular purpose.